 DAY THREE | PICK YOUR ADVENTURE

 It’s time to take your Virginia Beach adventure full-throttle!
 Kick off your day on the water kayaking, paddle-boarding, swimming, surfing, jet-skiing or boating in the Atlantic Ocean or the Chesapeake Bay.
 Recreational equipment can be rented from various companies near the beaches.
-Want to take on a VB Classic?
-Sign up for one of the various surfing camps available.
+Want to take on a VB classic?
+Sign up for a surfing lesson with a local company.

-Prefer to spend the day off the water?
+Prefer to spend the day on land?
 Head up into the trees for a new perspective of Virginia Beach at the Adventure Park at Virginia Aquarium – the largest of its kind in Virginia.
 Featuring multiple zip lines and aerial ropes challenge courses, the park is perfect for thrill-seekers ages five and up.
-Zip up 150 ft. and through a variety of leveled courses, as you climb from bridge to bridge during this challenging and fun activity.
+Zip up 150 feet and through several levels of courses, as you climb from bridge to bridge during this challenging and fun activity.
 Just down the road, Virginia Beach’s newest treetop adventure, Adventure Works Wetland Zipline Park, offers a more traditional ziplining experience to guests of all ages, all nestled within 60 acres of maritime forests in the Oceanfront area.
+Adventure Works even offers a moonlight adventure, where you can zip through the forrest at night.

 With your feet back on solid ground, end the day – and your three-day visit – with a sunset parasailing adventure.
-The Rudee Inlet is the takeoff point for several parasailing tours, including Adventure Parasail, Pirate Parasail, and Air America Parasail.
+Rudee Inlet is the takeoff point for several parasailing tours, including Adventure Parasail or Pirate Parasail.
 If you haven’t yet experienced the serenity and spectacular views that come with floating 1,000 ft. above the water, this is the outdoor adventure your visit deserves!